anmol9875/Projects/SalesAnalysisDashboard/README.md

-# 📊 Blinkit Sales Performance Analysis (Power BI Dashboard)
+# Blinkit Sales Performance Analysis (Power BI Dashboard)

 This project analyzes Blinkit's sales performance, customer satisfaction, and inventory distribution to uncover actionable insights and opportunities for optimization.
-The analysis is powered by **Power BI** and uses multiple KPIs and visualizations to meet defined business requirements.
+The analysis is powered by PowerBI and uses multiple KPIs and visualizations to meet defined business requirements.

 ---

-## 🏢 Business Requirement
+## Business Requirement

 To conduct a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution in order to identify key insights and optimization opportunities.
 The goal is to visualize these findings through various KPIs and charts for data-driven decision-making.

 ---

-## 📌 KPI Requirements
+## KPI Requirements

 1. **Total Sales** – Overall revenue generated from all items sold.
 2. **Average Sales** – Average revenue per sale.